allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 !!!
 Note The difference between a Mission and a Sortie - Sorties belong to a Mission.
 For example, a Mission could be a four-ship formation \(four Sorties\), or a three-leg trip \(three sorties\), or a single-sortie mission.
 In the Scheduler, you will create the Mission first then add Sorties to it.
 In the Scheduler module, Sorties are listed in Sub Events.

 !!! caution  Unlike the PEX Mission Board, the scheduler module has no logic to keep the Sorties and Missions synchronized.
 With this Scheduler module it is not recommended to build Sorties completely outside the date range of the Mission.
-You should manual y synchronize the Mission Start Date/Time with the first Sortie’s Takeoff Date/Time.
+You should manually synchronize the Mission Start Date/Time with the first Sortie’s Takeoff Date/Time.
 The Mission End Date/Time should be kept manually synchronized with the last Sortie’s Land Date/Time.
 Not doing so wil make your schedule difficult to understand.

 Single-sortie Mission